diglin/ricardo/README.md

  ### How to configure the test case

 To configure the test, please create an ini file in `tests/conf/config.ini` with the following content:
-Pay attention, you need two different configurations for each language.
-During the tests, only the German section is supported
+Pay attention, you need two different configurations for each interface language.
+During the tests, only the German section is supported.
+So use only this one.

 // Ricardo API Config for German version (for example)